 A maintenance bond is most often bought in conjunction with a type of performance bond.
 The main purpose of this is because the maintenance bond only covers a specified amount of time.
 While this type of surety contractor bond is not as popular as other bonds, it can provide an extra assurance and protection from financial loss after the project has been fully completed.

 There are many construction developers that would like to protect their projects and investments even further.
 Although performance bonds are great, they do not protect you, after the project’s completion.
-If you want more insurance and increased peace of mind, you will definitely want to explore our maintenance bond options with a licensed Canadian bonding surety company.
+If you want more insurance and increased peace of mind, you will definitely want to explore our maintenance bond options with a licensed Canadian construction bonding company.
 They’ll protect your from malfunctions, failures and complications for a designated period of time, after the project has been completed.
 Be sure to check out our bonds today!